noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 of that time have not faded one bit.

-(...Now then, I wonder how my best friend, who overthinks more than my child, move from here on out...Maybe I should help her again in secret.
+(...Now then, I wonder how my best friend, who overthinks more than my child, move from here on out...
+Maybe I should help her again in secret.
 The “Demon Lord” case aside... even Alicia would have a hard time having no hints about “Shallow Vernal’s”case.)